 - 1927 – Scottish Amateur Championship won by Andrew Jamieson

-- 1934 – Scottish Amateur Championship won by Jack McLean for the third successive time
+- 1934 – Scottish Amateur Championship won by Jack McLean (pictured above) for the third successive time

 - 1946 – International match Scotland versus England.
 England won 10 – 8